VladimirKalachikhin/Galadriel-cache/README.md

 ```

 Will be downloaded navionics_layer map within the specified tiles from zoom 9 to max zoom.<br>

+Tile loader may use any number of threads to load, and use cron for robust download.<br>
 You may use a [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) for control Loader.
 ### clearCache
 Use in cli _clearCache.php mapname_ to _mapname_ or _clearCache.php_ to all maps to remove from cache unwanted files, listed in $trash.
 This is may be a blanck tiles or .tne files from SAS.Planet